nathamanath/blog/articles/ueberauth_and_guardian.md

 Comeonin depends on a password hashing lib.
 You can choose Argon2, Bcrypt, or Pbkdf2.
 We will use [bcrypt_elixir](https://github.com/riverrun/bcrypt_elixir)

-This package is the bcrypt password hashing algorithm for Elixir.
-Do take note that **this lib requires >1 cpu core to function.
+This package is the bcrypt password hashing algorithm for Elixir. **Do take note that this lib requires >1 CPU core to function.
 If you have only one core, on say a small VPS, your release will crash without giving a useful error message!!**